couchbase-examples/ruby-couchbase-orm-quickstart/docusaurus/docs/tutorial-ruby-couchbase-orm/01-introduction.md

 9. **Views**: Create and query Couchbase views to efficiently retrieve data based on specific criteria.

-10. **Embedded Documents**: Embed related documents within a parent document for denormalized data modeling.
+10. **Nested Documents**: Embed related documents within a parent document for denormalized data modeling.

 These are just a few of the many features offered by Couchbase ORM.
 Throughout this documentation, we'll explore these features in-depth and provide examples of how to use them in your Ruby applications.